 While drought is common in the arid country, it was affected by an especially intensive drought in 2016, and, in other seasons in the same year, by recurring floods.

-The main challenges that disaster responders faced were physical access, funding and insecurity.
+The main challenges that disaster responders faced were complex logistics (especially related to access), funding and insecurity.
 Given these constraints, a main concern was how to prioritize between drought-impacted areas and people.
 This case study thus zoomed in on the issue of ‘triage’, finding that the factors of feasibility, funding and needs again very much come into play.

 Research conducted by Rodrigo Mena.